codyps/rust-systemd/README.md

 directory.

-When using elogind, the apis needed for `journal` and `bus` features may not be completely avaliable (elogind forked from an older version of systemd that may lack some of these APIs).
+When using elogind, the apis needed for `journal` and `bus` features may not be completely available (elogind forked from an older version of systemd that may lack some of these APIs).
 If your application does not need these features, depend on `systemd` without the default features to allow maximum compatibility: